 The high court case for unlawful conspiracy is against David Cochrane, Cullum McAlpine, Danny O’Sullivan and Stephen Quant.
-They were the four success chairmen of the Consulting Association.
+They were the four successive chairmen of the Consulting Association.
 Twelve companies are also cited in the new round of litigitation.

 Cullum McAlpine and David Cochrane were the first and last chairmen of the Consulting Association and both were employed by Sir Robert McAlpine.
 Danny O’Sullivan was employed by Kier and Stephen Quant worked for Skanska.